brmson/blanqa/README.md

 BlanQA does not depend on the CSE infrastructure; we may make use of its successor "BagPipes" when it's ready if it makes sense.

+### A Brief Walkthrough

+BlanQA (Brmson), as an instance of OAQA and akin to DeepQA (IBM Watson), processes the given question using a pipeline of components ("annotators" or here "phases" in particular), configured in the file:

+	src/main/resources/phases/blanqa.yaml

+The components work on a common object space (CAS) which they in turn fill up with data pertaining the question.
+The object space is typed, with the type system described as part of the **baseqa** project in file

+	src/main/resources/edu/cmu/lti/oaqa/OAQATypes.xml

+and object instances in CAS called "featuresets".

+The individual pipeline phases live in the **phase** package namespace and are basically as follows:

+  * **answertype** considers the question text and guesses the *type* of the named entity (NE) to be returned as answer (e.g. person, location, ...).
+Guessed types are stored as featuresets in the CAS.
+  * **keyterm** considers the question text and extracts keywords relevant to the subject matter to search for.
+Proposed keywords are stored as featuresets in the CAS.
+  * **passage** searches available data sources for the proposed keywords, producing featuresets with a variety of English text snippets relevant to the subject matter and storing them in the CAS.
+  * **ie** extracts (scored) candidate answers from the found passages.
+    Typically, it splits them to sentences, annotates the sentences and then extracts named entities from them that match the guessed answer types.
+Scoring may be performed by measuring relevancy of the sentences, distance of named entities from keywords in the sentences, etc. Ideally, intermediate data should be stored in CAS but the reality is not so peachy.
+At any rate, candidate answers are stored in the CAS.
+  * **answer** sorts all the candidate answers found in CAS and picks the highest scored one.

+Of each stage, we may have multiple implementations running in parallel.
+So we can e.g. retrieve passages from Wikipedia, local data and Google, all within a single phase, spawning many later-indistinguishable "Passage" objects.

+Ideally, all our intermediate data should live in CAS, operated on swarms of UIMA annotators; for rapid prototyping reasons, this is not always the case and in case of more complex phases, we make use of monolithical phases that use Java classes to talk to their components; these class data carriers live in **framework.data** packages.
+(Note that OpenQA framework.data however contains also some CAS object wrappers.)

+We attempt to shield our phases from having to directly manipulate the CAS;
+the **framework.jcas** packages provide an abstraction for access to various classes of featuresets in the CAS.

+### Package Organization

+We live in the cz.brmlab.brmson namespace, trying to reflect the OpenQA namespace structure to some degree. **core** pertains to generic OpenQA interfaces, in particular "core.provider" as a nice singleton-ish interface to external (NLP) libraries. **takepig** pertains to generic QA pipeline components, see below. **blanqa** then carries our particular pipeline implementation.

+All these three namespaces share a similar internal structure.

 ### Analysis Classes

 In the long run, the classes of "blanqa.analysis" should graduate to